quantnetwork/blockchain-developer-exercises-foundations/Exercise1.md

 - USER_NAME: which corresponds to your [Overledger Dev Portal](https://developer.quant.network/login) username (typically an e-mail)
 - PASSWORD: is your [Overledger Dev Portal](https://developer.quant.network/login) password
 - CLIENT_ID: The unique ID of your mDapp.
-It is obtained through the applications tab of the [Overledger Dev Portal](https://developer.quannpm installt.network/user/applications)
+It is obtained through the applications tab of the [Overledger Dev Portal](https://developer.quant.network/user/applications)
 - CLIENT_SECRET: The secret associated to your mDapp.
 Obtained through the applications tab of the [Overledger Dev Portal](https://developer.quant.network/user/applications)

+Note that in Exercise 7 we will be adding to the parameter list in the *.env* file to include private keys and addresses.

 #### Securing Your Overledger Connection Details